Rezaavoor/jvanah/content/posts/post1.md

 slug: "voice-for-womens-education-photo-exhibition"
 ---

-We are thrilled to share the highlights from our recent event organized by the **Jvanah Initiative**.
+We are thrilled to share the highlights from our recent event organized by the **Jvanah Organization**.
 On **November 3rd, 2024**, we hosted a special photo exhibition at Telefonplan 3 in Hägersten, Sweden, dedicated to being a voice for women's education in Afghanistan.

 ![Event Banner](/img/posts/photo-exhibition/event.jpeg)